Naveenpoliasetty/Numpy-for-beginners/README.md

 Understanding these different types of arrays provides a solid foundation for working with NumPy and performing a wide range of numerical computations.
 Feel free to delve deeper into each concept and explore their applications in various scientific and engineering scenarios.

+### Section 2

+### Shaping Arrays:
+Shaping arrays in NumPy refers to changing the dimensions of an array.
+You can use the numpy.shape attribute to get the current shape of an array, which returns a tuple representing the size of each dimension.

+### Reshaping Arrays:
+Reshaping arrays involves changing the structure of an array by modifying its shape.
+The numpy.reshape function allows you to specify the desired new shape of the array.
+It's important to note that the total number of elements in the reshaped array must remain the same as in the original array.

+### Flattening Arrays:
+Flattening an array means converting a multi-dimensional array into a one-dimensional array.
+This can be achieved using the numpy.flatten method or by calling the numpy.ravel method.
+The resulting flattened array retains the order of elements from the original array.

+### Raveling Arrays:
+Raveling is a concept similar to flattening, where a multi-dimensional array is converted into a one-dimensional array.
+The numpy.ravel function is used for this purpose.
+It returns a flattened view of the original array whenever possible.
+Unlike flatten, ravel may return a reference to the original data if no copy is needed.